+Benefits

-- + Emission factors are quick and easy to use. - + The most commonly used emission factors require only two pieces of information: the number of valves, fittings, pumps, and compressors, and the chemicals flowing through them. - + Emission factors are extremely useful for estimating small amounts of emissions that might be missed by mass balance. - + Estimated releases from emission factors can also be fairly accurate if done for the proper chemicals in specific processes. - + Process and plant emission factors can provide an upper bound for air emissions, even if another estimation method is used.
++ Emission factors are quick and easy to use.

++ The most commonly used emission factors require only two pieces of information: the number of valves, fittings, pumps, and compressors, and the chemicals flowing through them.

+Emission factors are extremely useful for estimating small amounts of emissions that might be missed by mass balance.

++ Estimated releases from emission factors can also be fairly accurate if done for the proper chemicals in specific processes.

++ Process and plant emission factors can provide an upper bound for air emissions, even if another estimation method is used.

 - Most published emission factors for leak rates apply only for organic chemicals.
-Very little data exist on emission factors for inorganic chemicals. - Most published emission factors for leak rates were derived from measurements in the synthetic organic chemicals industry and may not be applicable to other processes. - Most published emission factor data assume normal operation and no detectable leaks, and may not be appropriate for that reason. - There are different published sources of emission factors for the same application and each gives a different result. - Other than counting specific pieces of equipment, use of emission factors does not require much in the way of identification of sources-major sources could be overlooked.
-Also, unless equipment or substances change, releases estimated with emission factors won't change either, so reduction projects might go unnoticed.
+Very little data exist on emission factors for inorganic chemicals.

+- Most published emission factors for leak rates were derived from measurements in the synthetic organic chemicals industry and may not be applicable to other processes.

+- Different published sources of emission factors for the same application can yield different results.

+- Other than counting specific pieces of equipment, use of emission factors does not require much in the way of identification of sources-major sources could be overlooked.
+Also, unless equipment or substances change in a way that affects selection of the most appropriate emission factor, releases estimated with emission factors won't change either, so reduction projects might go unnoticed.

-- < Take an inventory of valves, fittings, pumps, and compressors even if the emission factors references are not on hand. - < Think about measuring for detectable leaks-there are emission factor data for leaking equipment as well as for leaks in normal operation. - < There are two major sources of emission factor data from U.S. EPA: Emission Factors for Equipment Leaks of VOC and HAP, and the AP-42.
-USES and the WHO volume are more recent and use SI units (See References). - < Many companies have developed emission factors for their own use, as have some industry associations.
+< Take an inventory of valves, fittings, pumps, and compressors even if the emission factors references are not on hand.

+< Think about measuring for detectable leaks-there are emission factor data for leaking equipment as well as for leaks in normal operation.

-conditions for the year.
-Because of this type of discrepancy in published sources, facilities often choose to develop their own emission factors by monitoring.
-The distinction between calling the estimate a direct measurement and an emission factor calculation is not always clear, but the implication is that direct measurement is performed more often than a one-time measurement to calculate an emission factor.
+< Sources of emission factor data are available through the OECD's Resource Centre for PRTR Release Estimation Techniques.

+< Many companies have developed emission factors for their own use, as have some industry associations.